Review of Data Basics

 Finally, a control variable is a variable that may affect the response variable.
 It's often not thought to be associated with the predictor variable(s).
 However, removing its effect on the response variable can help to further isolate and identify the relationship between predictor variable(s) and the response variable.

 Hidden or lurking variables may be either confounders or control variables but are typically excluded from the available data.
 These variables may affect the results and introduce uncertainty to conclusions drawn from the available data.
+Our research aim may be to identify a causal relationship between our predictor variable and our response variable, in which case we would like to isolate this relationship as much as possible and remove any unwanted effects, to maximize the support for the suggested relationship between our variable(s) of interest.

 The roles of variables may change depending on the research question, even if the research is based on the same dataset.
 It is important to include key stakeholders when defining the research question of interest to be sure that you are using all variables appropriately.